DLibatique/LATN102-S20/_pages/schedule-DL.md

 ***

 This detailed schedule links out to the notes and charts that you'll need throughout the semester.
-Your homework assignment for any given class period is to read the notes and charts sections in advance of the class meeting; then, review those concepts again after the class meeting.
+Your homework assignment for any given class period is to read the linked notes and charts sections in advance of the class meeting; then, review those concepts again after the class meeting.
 Use the practice opportunities throughout the notes to keep yourself practicing the concepts in anticipation of the daily quiz.

 ***